 Check The Temperature

 This is particularly important during 4th of July celebrations which fall right in the middle of summer.
 Pets can overheat very easily so it’s important to know the signs of heat stroke and ensure your pet is kept cool and comfortable.
+Always carry extra water if you’re heading out and about with your pets.
 If not, it’s probably best to leave them at home or indoors.

 Traveling with pets?